 20 years of steady improvements brings you the impressive Debut Carbon, but it's with the original that Pro-Ject came to the fore.

 When we first reviewed the Sovereign turntable, we said the first slab of vinyl to hit the deck had us "giggling like helium-addled hyenas".
 We've calmed ourselves a little since, but our enthusiasm hasn't dimmed.

 This vinyl player has effortless composure and gives tremendous insight to the emotion in a record's original recording, revealing little details we hadn't noticed even in some of our personal favourites.

 Vinyl junkies will always insist the black stuff sounds better than CD (or streaming), and this turntable will go a long way to proving that point.

 You should never judge a book by its cover, and the same can be said for turntables.
 The Roksan Xerxes 20 looks to be your conventional, run-of-the-mill wooden-box turntable, but it is packed with clever engineering.

-A motor that turns on its axis to compensate for torque fluctuations, a bearing design to minimise noise, and rubber suspension tuned to dampen specific frequencies are just some of the little tricks Roksan's engineers built into this player.
+A motor that turns on its axis to compensate for torque fluctuations, a bearing designed to minimise noise and rubber suspension tuned to dampen specific frequencies are just some of the little tricks Roksan's engineers built into this player.

 And they worked, winning our Temptations tournament at the time.
 The Xerxes 20 got all the essentials right - this is a player with first-class dynamics, and exceptional timing and rhythm.